jeremyrieunier/polar/pages/outbound.md

 Action Plan:
 - Scale up these campaigns to reach more companies while monitoring efficiency metrics
 - Preserve the targeting precision and messaging quality
-- Consider developing similar campaigns with high-quality messagin
+- Consider developing similar campaigns with high-quality messaging

 ## Low Efficiency, High Scale (Optimization Needed)
 These campaigns reach a significant number of companies but underperform in generating pipeline value per company touched.